ecological-systems-design/regionalize_lcidb_with_mrio/README.md

 3. License

-This dataset is released under a CC BY 4.0 (Creative Commons Attribution 4.0 International) licence [check].
-This licence allows you to share, copy and modify the dataset as long as you give credit to the authors, provide a link to the CC BY license, and indicate if changes were made.
-In this specific case, please reference the scientific publication that is the original data source of the dataset (http://dx.doi.org/10.1021/acs.est.0c05691).
-You may not use the dataset in a way that suggests the rights holder has endorsed you or your use of the dataset.
-Further permissions are required for the content within the dataset that is identified as belonging to a third party.
+This repository is released under a BSD 3-Clause "New" or "Revised" License.
+This licence allows you to share, copy and modify the repository as long as you give credit to the authors.
+In this specific case, please reference the scientific publication that is the original data source of the repository (-------------).
+You may not use the repository in a way that suggests the rights holder has endorsed you or your use of the repository.
+Further permissions are required for the content within the repository that is identified as belonging to a third party.

-For further information, please have a look at https://creativecommons.org/licenses/by/4.0/.

 ----------------------------